surh/wheelP/DATASETS.md

 	variance.
 	* Variance: The signal or noise variance value for the corresponding phenotype.

 * **validation.predicted.observed.** These are the numeric values underlying figure 7E.
 The numbers are the predicted and observed plant shoot phosphate accumulation upon synthetic community block replacements.
+For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
 The columns of the data frame are as follows:
 	* Change.ID: Descriptive string indicating the block replacement.
 	* NN.pred: The predicted change in plant shoot phosphate accumulation by the neural network.